davidgasquez/handbook/content/quotes.md

 - The past is a foreign country, they do things differently there.
 Leslie Poles Hartley.
 - Most advice is basically people mistaking correlation for causation.
 Leo Polovets.
 - In preparing for battle I have always found that plans are useless, but planning is indispensable.
 Dwight D. Eisenhower.
+- Everyone you will ever meet knows something you don't.
+Your job is to discover what it is, and it won't be obvious.
+Bill Nye.

 ## External Lists